Que (What)

 📝 Grammar & Usage

-Faire du sport(to do sport). - To make something:
+Faire du sport(to do sport) - Making:

-Faire un gâteau(to make a cake). - To describe weather:
+Faire un café(to make a coffee) - Weather:

 💬 Sentence Bank